 ."James Kiefer's Hagiographies

 give even more details on the choirs of angels and related material with Mr. Kiefer's article on Michael and All Angels

-O everlasting God, whose wise planning has ordained and constituted the ministry of men and angels in a wonderful order, mercifully grant that, as Your holy angels always serve You in heaven, so by Your appointment they may also help and defend us here on earth; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.HymnYe Watchers and Ye Holy Ones
+Everlasting God, You have ordained and constituted the service of angels and men in a wonderful order.
+Mercifully grant that, as Your holy angels always serve and worship You in heaven, so by Your appointment they may also help and defend us here on earth; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.HymnYe Watchers and Ye Holy Ones

 Ye watchers and ye holy ones,